Distributed controller synthesis for deadlock avoidance: Undecidability in the general case

 \section{Undecidability in the general case}

-We have seen that the control problem is decidable when each process can use at most 2 locks.
-Here we show that it becomes undecidable with $4$ locks per process.
-The case of $3$ locks per process remains open.
+In this section we show that the "deadlock avoidance control problem" is undecidable.
+With a more involved proof we show undecidability using only 4 locks per process in~\cite{deadlockarxiv}.
+The case of 3 locks per process remains open.
+In this section we present a lightweight proof, where processes use a larger (but still fixed) number of locks.

-The general principle of the proof is as follows.
-Using 3 locks, it is not hard to show that two processes are able to communicate.
-We will use altogether 4 locks in order to implement a reduction from the infinitary variant of the PCP problem.

-We will construct three processes, $C$, $P$ and $\bP$.
-Processes $P$ and $\bP$ are in charge of producing each an infinite sequence of bits, by acquiring and releasing their locks in a specific order.
-The third process $C$ (the controller) has to produce two sequences of bits, one for each of $P$ and $\bP$.
-The system will deadlock if the first sequence of $C$ does not match the one of $P$, or the second one the one of $\bP$.
-At the start the environment makes a choice: $C$ will either have to produce two identical sequences of bits, or two identical sequences of indices of pairs of the PCP instance.
-As the local strategies for $P$ and $\bP$ are unaware of the environment's choice, the only way to win is to produce matching sequences of bits that describe an infinite PCP solution.

-One additional difficulty is the initialization: as processes do not hold any lock at the beginning, the environment could cheat by having one process run alone a long time before the others start, in order to prevent the synchronization.
-That is why we make processes synchronize over a specific sequence of bits that does not appear later at the beginning, and add self-loops so that a process cannot be deadlocked while in that phase.
-This forces the environment to make them execute that phase together, after which they are in a configuration where they all hold locks and cannot be easily desynchronized.